NetherlandsForensicInstitute/demeuk/docs/design.rst

 threads based on a configured chunk size.
 When additional lines are added, all other modules will run again on the line.
 The thread that created the new line will also run those modules again.
-Meaning that if one thread creates a lot of diffrent new lines that thread might be busier then other threads.
+Meaning that if one thread creates a lot of different new lines that thread might be busier then other threads.
 But because the chunksize is quite small, this will probably not be an issue.
 If this is an issue for someone please submit a bug.